Traders Can Tackle The Market With thinkorswim®

 There’s an essential question traders must ask about any trading platform they are considering: How will this platform help me achieve financial goals while trading?

-Thinkorswim® from TD Ameritrade delivers a high-end solution that caters to traders of all skill levels.
+Thinkorswim® from TD Ameritrade delivers a high-end solution that caters to traders.
 Active traders can explore a variety of securities such as stocks, futures, ETFs, and options.
 Newer traders can tap into volumes of information and education to develop and improve their trading skills.

 Thinkorswim is the advanced trading software platform that supports traders in day-to-day investing pursuits while TD Ameritrade is the comprehensive investment and securities brokerage that started in 1975.
 TD Ameritrade acquired thinkorswim in 2009 and has since integrated the platform as the brokerage’s feature trading platform.

-Traders of all interests can quickly appreciate the thinkorswim trading platform as the high-end solution for serious traders of all skill levels who want to achieve investment trading goals.
+Traders of all interests can quickly appreciate the thinkorswim trading platform as the high-end solution for serious traders who want to achieve investment trading goals.

 Investment House with a Focus on Trading